rrooggiieerr/esphome-axaremote/PCB.md

 - Fits in the AXA Remote battery compartment
   Two slits in the PCB allow you to slide the PCB over the battery deviders in the battery compartment.
-- Controll up to two AXA Remote window openers
+- Control up to two AXA Remote window openers
   Two LIN convertors allow you to connect to two different AXA Remote window openers.
 - Powered from the AXA Remote power supply
   A buit in power regulator brings the 7.5 Volt power of the AXA Remote to the 3.3 Volt that the